-UPDATE 1 (Feb 2010): Even Russian President Dmitry Medvedev, or at least the crew interviewing him seem to be using the app (see bottom right of the picture below – from Bloomberg Businessweek February 7th 2010 edition).
+UPDATE 1 (Feb 2010): Even Forner Russian President Dmitry Medvedev, or at least the crew interviewing him, seems to be using the app (see bottom right of the picture below – from Bloomberg Businessweek February 7th 2010 edition).

 UPDATE 2 (Sept 2016): The app has finally been updated!

 Simplicity is what makes it an amazing app, and when used on the iPad, it becomes the presenter’s best friend.
 Just set the maximum time, and 2 warning points (the display changes from green to yellow and then to red at times you set.

 Often at conferences, it is the Chair’s job to keep speakers to time, and having done this job before it is not always easy.
 You generally get a 5 or 2 minute warning, and only then do you realise that you’re woefully out of time with “only 15 more slides left to present”.